Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Methodology

-It is also worth noting that in line \ref{alg:1,ln5} of Algorithm~\ref{alg:approx}, we use the minimal instead of their average value.
+It is worth noting that in line \ref{alg:1,ln5} of Algorithm~\ref{alg:approx}, we use the minimum instead of their average value.
 The reason is that in each projection, the exact distance for one instance would not be larger than the calculated distance for it via \ppssubabbr{}; and the same observation holds for all of the projections in \ppsalgabbr{}.
 Thus, the calculated distance via \ppsalgabbr{} is always no less than the exact distance, and the minimal operator should be taken finally after multiple projections.
+It also needs to be restated that neither \ppsalgabbr{} nor \ppssubabbr{} calculate $\newDist_\cdot(S_0,S_1)$ in the same way as its definition in Eq.~\eqref{eq:5}, and they are supposed to provide its approximated value.
+The idea behind them is that: i) the distance between similar data points tends to be closer than others after them being projected onto a general one-dimensional linear subspace, with theoretical foundations presented in Section~\ref{subsec:method,analysis}; and ii) thus, by using the projections, we can accelerate the process in Eq.~\eqref{eq:5} by checking several adjacent instances rather than traversing the whole dataset.\looseness=-1